-B. OBRA-93 Payback Trusts - the "First Party Trust"
+B. The "First Party Trust"

 As noted above, this form of SNT can be established by the person with a disability, a parent, grandparent, legal guardian, or court and is funded with the assets of a beneficiary who is under the age of 65.
-The trust must direct a "payback."
-In other words, a right to receive the assets in the trust when the beneficiary dies to the extent of Medicaid's expenditures for the beneficiary during her or his lifetime.
-A person with a disability is permitted to transfer his or her own assets into a qualifying SNT and still receive S.S.I. and Medicaid, as long as the state will be paid back after the beneficiary dies and other formalities are followed.
+The trust must direct a "payback" - the statuatory obligation to reimburse the state its outlays for the beneficiary when the beneficiary dies to the extent of Medicaid's expenditures.
+A person with a disability is permitted to transfer his or her own assets into a qualifying SNT and still receive S.S.I. and Medicaid, as long as the SNT will include the payback requirement.

-Payback trusts are often set up when an individual receives an inheritance or the proceeds from a judgment or settlement in a lawsuit, either a lump sum or more commonly with a lifetime annuity, which can be added into the SNT.
-3 As we have noted, if the PIN anticipates large medical bills, the need for lifetime care, or is severely disabled, she or he can use the settlement fund or annuity to fund a "payback trust" and still qualify for Medicaid and S.S.I.
+Payback trusts are often set up when an individual receives an inheritance or the proceeds from a judgment or settlement in a lawsuit, either a lump sum or more commonly with a lifetime annuity, which can have the SNT as beneficiary.
+4 As we have noted, if the PIN anticipates large medical bills, the need for lifetime care, or is severely disabled, she or he can use the settlement fund or annuity to fund a "payback trust" and still qualify for SSI and Medicaid.

-The county Department of Social Services (Human Resources Administration in New York City) must be notified when the Third Party SNT is created or funded, before the trust makes certain transactions, and when the beneficiary dies.
+The county Department of Social Services (Human Resources Administration in New York City) must be notified when the First Party SNT is created or funded, before the trust makes certain transactions, and when the beneficiary dies.

-2 Depending on the remaining balance in the account, if Medicaid is repaid and there are some funds remaining after the pay-back, depending on the bylaws and rules of the not-for-profit organization's trust agreement, a distribution may be allowed to family.
-3 Judges who approve settlements for persons with disabilities in a lawsuit are sometimes not familiar with the eligibility rules for S.S.I. and Medicaid and it is usually advisable to have the litigation lawyer consult with an experienced elder law attorney.
+- 3 Depending on the remaining balance in the account, if Medicaid is repaid and there are some funds remaining after the pay-back, depending on the bylaws and rules of the not-for-profit organization's trust agreement, a distribution may be allowed to family. - 4 Judges who approve settlements for persons with disabilities in a lawsuit are sometimes not familiar with the eligibility rules for - S.S.I. and Medicaid and it is usually advisable to have the litigation lawyer consult with an experienced elder law attorney.
 The SNT can be established in the court's lawsuit compromise order.